srl-labs/learn-srlinux/docs/tutorials/l2evpn/evpn.md

 !!!tip "packet capture"
     [The following pcap](https://github.com/learn-srlinux/site/blob/master/docs/tutorials/l2evpn/evpn01-macip-routes.pcapng) was captured a moment before `srv1` started to ping `srv2` on `leaf1` interface `e1-49`.

+    It shows how:

+    1. ARP frames were first exchanged using the multicast destination,
+    2. next the first ICMP request was sent out by `leaf1` again using the BUM destination, since RT2 routes were not received yet
-    It shows how ARP frames were first exchanged using the multicast destination, then the MAC/IP EVPN routes were exchanged triggered by the MACs being learned in the dataplane.
+    3. and then the MAC/IP EVPN routes were exchanged triggered by the MACs being learned in the dataplane.
+    4. after that event, the ICMP Requests and replies were using the unicast destinations, which were created after receiving the MAC/IP EVPN routes.

 This concludes the verification steps, as we have a working data plane connectivity between the servers.